 One Dim Sum

 $-$$.
 You can’t visit Hong Kong without eating dim sum, and One Dim Sum is my personal favorite spot for it.
 It’s incredibly popular, with wait times of 45 minutes+ during peak weekend times (though the wait is generally quicker for parties of 2).
-I find it to be worth it for the quality and wide selection of dim sum at low prices (and I also always try to go off-peak), and it’s very tourist-friendly with a photo guide to all the dim sum.
-Plus there’s a cute mural of the neighborhood and restaurant to add to the local charm, and it’s located right next to the Prince Edward Flower Market to shop for plants, flowers and trinkets after your meal (the 2nd floor of Brighten Mall is great for buying small souvenirs).
+I find it to be worth it for the quality and wide selection of dim sum at low prices (and I also always try to go off-peak).
+It’s very tourist-friendly with a photo guide to all the dim sum, and there’s a cute mural of the neighborhood and restaurant to add to the local charm.
+Plus, it’s located right next to the Prince Edward Flower Market to shop for plants, flowers and trinkets after your meal (the 2nd floor of Brighten Mall is great for buying small souvenirs).

 You can also try a limited selection of their dim sum from their takeaway shop in Central, right around the corner from my restaurant Barkada and down the street from Cheung Hing Kee Pan Fried Buns (both of which you’ll find later on this list), if you’re short on time and want to make a food crawl of it.

-Other favorites: turnip cake, beef rice roll, har gow
+Other favorites: turnip cake, beef rice roll, har gow, chicken feet, fried shrimp bean curd rolls, mango pudding

 Wing